 ‘That which I have preached I will seal with my blood.’

 ‘Then,’ quoth Master Woodroofe, ‘thou art a heretic.’

 Mark Windows produces all the content for windowsontheworld and is the host of the weekly show Windows on the World which previews every Sunday at 9pm GMT at windowsontheworld.

-Mark Windows and Windows on the World are producing a feature length historical drama documentary “The heretics of London”, the film features the lives and the times of heretics burned at the stake in the 1500’s and the battles of church, the state and heretics, a word which literally means “able to choose”.
+Mark Windows and Windows on the World are producing a feature length historical drama documentary “The heretics of London”, the film features the lives and the times of heretics burned at the stake in the 1500’s and the battles of church, the state and heretics, a word from the Greek Hairetikos literally meaning “to choose”.